Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Tweens & Timers Functions.md

      - `BACKWARD` - Plays the tween animation in the reverse direction, duh.
 - `ease` - The specific [ease](https://github.com/ShadowMario/FNF-PsychEngine/blob/experimental/source/psychlua/LuaUtils.hx#L335C1-L371C59) type to play; Examples: `linear`, `sineIn`, `bounceOut`, etc.
 - `startDeley` - How many durations to wait before starting to play the tween, in seconds.
-- `loopDeley` - Hom many durations to wait before looping the tween, in seconds; Only applies to `LOOPING` & `PINGPONG` types.
+- `loopDeley` - How many durations to wait before looping the tween, in seconds; Only applies to `LOOPING` & `PINGPONG` types.
 - `onUpdate` - What function to update in each frame for the tween to use.
 - `onStart` - What function to execute at the beginning of the song for the tween to use.
 - `onComplete` - What function to execute when the tween finishes playing.